wp-plugins/gpxplus-widget/readme.txt

 == Changelog ==

+= 1.3 =
+* Rewrote the Fetching-mechanics so that it now uses a single REGEX to fetch the list, and does no longer rely heavily on `str_replace` to insert stuff into the tags, now it re-creates the links from scratch and inserts when it comes to the right position.
+* Considering if i should rewrite the fetch-pokes module(`gpxWidget_cache()`) to a stand-alone API...?

 = 1.2.1 =
 * You can now choose what size to resize to.
-  If you set either width or height to 0, they will be rescaled according to the other number, or set both to 0 for no resizing at all(or simply uncheck the box).
+  If you set either width or height to 0, they will be rescaled according to the other number, or set both to 0 for no resizing at all(or simply uncheck the box -.-).

 = 1.2 =
 * Fixed some bugs...
 If your widget only prints `GPXWIDGET_POKEHTML`, try updating